buresjan/meshgen/README.md

 - Shapes are normalized to the expected target derived from bounds and pitch, ensuring split and no‑split runs are identical.
 - For large models, start with small `resolution` (1–2) before scaling up; increase `split`/`num_processes` as needed to stay within memory limits.

 Pitch and shape: The voxel pitch is chosen so the longest axis approximates `128 * resolution` cells.
-Trimesh’s VoxelGrid yields `N ≈ ceil(extent / pitch) + 1` per axis; we set pitch from the longest extent to achieve the target and then normalize results to match the expected dims.
+Trimesh’s VoxelGrid yields `N ≈ floor(extent / pitch) + 1` per axis; we set pitch from the longest extent to achieve the target and then normalize results to match the expected dims without trailing empty planes.

 LBM shape normalization: For LBM grid completion, the leading dimension must be a multiple of 128; the remaining dimensions are rounded up to the nearest multiple of 32.